 Silicon Valley Clean Energy (SVCE), a clean energy choice provider, launched service in 2017.
-Residents of Silicon Valley were automatically enrolled in SVCE, making it important to educate them on who SVCE is, and what their energy choices are.
+Residents of Silicon Valley were automatically enrolled in SVCE, making education of who SVCE is, and what resident’s energy choices are an important challenge.

 SVCE hired MIG to rethink their website, creating a platform to educate residents of Silicon Valley on what options they have when it comes to their energy use.

 The SVCE site was completed over a short timeline of four weeks, a deadline set to coincide with the launch of service.

 To better understand the industry, I researched comparable providers in California (Marin Clean Energy, Sonoma Clean Power, Lancaster Choice Energy, and Peninsula Clean Energy).
 This search was then expanded to aspirational brands within the energy field where design plays a key role in the product and message.
 An example being SolarCity.